 Results are very important to companies and team leaders, but how team members interact with each other to achieve results is often a neglected aspect of managing a team.

-Do not call your team building exercise “team building.”
+Team Building Tip: Do not call your team building exercise “team building.”
 People have preconceived notions about what to expect from team building events and they are not always excited about them.
 Instead, refer to the activity itself.
+Here are some ideas on how to change the stigma around corporate team building events:

 If you stop and think about it, Disney movies teach valuable lessons about the power of encouragement, teamwork, and developing leadership skills.
 Many of these qualities are essential to young children, but also highlight some of the most important qualities of a leader and a successful team.